 |Reye syndrome |

 Diarrhea is defined as frequent episodes (three or more per day) of loose or liquid bowel movements.
 The most common cause of diarrhea in children is acute infectious gastroenteritis.
 The history regarding diarrhea should focus on the characteristics of bowel movements (duration, frequency, and the presence of blood or mucus), travel history, state of hydration, and related signs and symptoms.
-Several general ...
+Several ...